Enjoy these tips on building workplace trust from Adam Burke, CEO & Co-Founder of WorkPatterns.

 Where possible, schedule an occasional in-person lunch or yearly retreat for face-to-face meetings.

 Complain up.
 In other words, focus on the positive when sharing with your team and they will do the same.
 If you emphasize frustration with your superiors, you encourage your team to focus on things they can’t control rather than the things they can.

 Send birthday cards.
 Send gift cards with instructions to take an afternoon off to use them.
 Know your employees well enough to get cards that demonstrate that knowledge: no burger joints for vegetarians, no coffee shops for tea drinkers.

 Have a routine.
 Communicate clearly when deviation from that routine is necessary.
 Deliver what your employees need and expect from you and honor the liberties you grant them.

 Studies have shown that employees trusted to work remotely will more often than not significantly increase their productivity.
 A thoughtful manager who can give the gift of flexibility to his or her employees without creating isolation will lead to a happier team that communicates well, understands every player’s role, and optimizes output.
-For more ways to build trust, see the accompanying resource.
+For more ways to build trust and improve the employee experience, see the accompanying resource.